-On October 26, 2021, during a regular meeting, the City Council adopted a resolution making necessary findings so that the City may continue to teleconference public meetings without adhering to all of the Brown Act's teleconferencing requirements, in order to ensure the health and safety of the public.
+The San Bruno City Council has continued to adopt a resolution making necessary findings so that the City may continue to teleconference public meetings without adhering to all of the Brown Act's teleconferencing requirements, in order to ensure the health and safety of the public.
 The public has the ability to attend public meetings by teleconference accessibility via call-in option or an internet-based service option (via the Zoom Webinars platform).
 Meeting details, including the Zoom link and accessible phone numbers, are listed on the published agenda for each meeting.
 City staff provides access for public comment during the meeting by participants in the Zoom meeting or by phone in real time.
 Written public comments are also accepted by email, at CityClerk@sanbruno.ca.gov, prior to the meetings, and as detailed on the published agenda.